carbon-language/carbon-lang/docs/project/code_review.md

 tries to understand the code in question or why a particular approach was used.
 **Don't assume that questions are a request for a change.** Reviewers should be explicit if they think a change is needed rather than merely asking questions.
-You should assume a question or confusion is just that -- something which needs to be clarified.
+You should assume a question or confusion is something which only needs to be clarified.

 When addressing a question or confusion, you should focus your response on _changing the code_ in question to provide the necessary comments or clarity.
 The reviewer is unlikely to be the last person to have these questions or to become confused.
-You should use this as signal for what to clarify.
+You should use this as a signal for what to clarify.
 Once done, the review response should typically focus on verifying that the clarifications made in the code are sufficient for the reviewer.